Intermarch3/gno_community/packages/r/intermarch3/goo/README.md

 The Gno Optimistic Oracle operates on the principle that data proposed to the oracle is assumed to be true.
 A bond is required for any new proposition.
 This proposition enters a "liveness" period where anyone can dispute it by posting an equal bond.

 - **Happy Path**: If no one disputes the data within the liveness period, it is considered resolved and accepted as truth.
 The proposer's bond is returned along with a reward.
-- **Unhappy Path (Dispute)**: If the data is disputed, Oracle Token Holders can vote on the correct outcome.
+- **Unhappy Path (Dispute)**: If the data is disputed, OOT (Optimistic Oracle Token) Holders can vote on the correct outcome.
 This is handled by the `court.gno` contract.
 Token holders vote, and the outcome is decided by the total token weight backing each value.
 The winner's bond is returned, and they receive a portion of the loser's slashed bond.
+See [Tokenomics](#tokenomics) to understand how to get an OOT.

 ## How It Works: The Lifecycle of a Data Request